zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

 In these tutorials, there are two different types of contracts at work, and the differences between the two must be made clear.

 - The `contract` here - in terms of contract-oriented programming - is the definition of functionality, i.e. what a function does, and the conditions that must to be met in order for the function to carry out its work.
-It is informal, meaning there is no language support for it.
+It is informal, meaning there is not full language support for it.

 - The balance criterion, in this case, is a pre-condition in the (informal) transactional contract definition.